 4.1.3 Classification of Moral Influence

-The previous two sections have described moral influence as a form of governance: other people exert power over us to affect our behaviour (4.1.1); and some basic terminology around religion is defined (4.1.2).
+The previous two sections have described how other people exert power over us to affect our behaviour (4.1.1), and defined terminology around religion, atheism, and secularity (4.1.2).
 The following segments look at how moral power is put into practice:

-(4.2) The origins of people’s moral values are examined – tracing the way in which people develop a conscience which then partly governs their future behaviour.
+(4.2) The origins of people’s moral values are examined – tracing the way in which people are influenced as they develop a conscience which then partly governs their future behaviour.
 Upbringing, religion, philosophy, negotiated human rights and cultural pressures are all identified as possible influences.

 (4.4) The most intractable moral problem is living together in peaceful pluralism, in such a way that people don’t clash with others whose culture might be different.
 This requires agreement on standards of behaviour and constraints on what people say to each other.

 At this point, readers who are just seeking an overview of this book’s contents may wish to move to the next chapter (5).
 Alternatively, they may wish to go directly to a particular segment by following the above links or continue to read sequentially.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/413a.htm